Polanas/ECS/README.md

 ...

-//systems are executed in the order they were added systems.Update(); //preApdate and update are called here
+//systems are executed in the order they were added systems.Update(); //PreUpdate and Update are called here
 ```
 #### System groups
 Systems can be grouped; groups are assigned with a name, which can later be used to toggle groups on or off.